 Typically, brown leaves on watermelon plants will appear more as brown spots or areas of brown.
 If your plant has spotty, brown leaves, they may be suffering from one of these diseases:

-- Alternaria Leaf Blight – Watermelon leaf spots that started as small flecks, but quickly expanded into irregular brown spots as large as ¾-inch across, could be caused by Alternaria.
+- Alternaria Leaf Blight – Watermelon leaf spots that started as small flecks, but quickly expanded into irregular brown spots as large as ¾ inch (2 cm.) across, could be caused by Alternaria.
 As the fungus spreads, entire leaves may brown and die.
 Neem oil is effective against this fungus, spraying liberally once a week until the spots are gone.

 - Angular Leaf Spot – If your spots are angular instead of round and follow the veins of your watermelon’s leaves, you may be dealing with Angular Leaf Spot.
 Eventually, you’ll notice the damaged tissues falling out of the leaf, leaving an irregular pattern of holes behind.
 Copper fungicide may be able to slow the spread of this disease, but dry weather and very dry leaf surfaces are the only truly effective cures.